Skip to main content

 • Discovery — find nodes and workflows by describing what you need

-• Workflow validation with actionable error messages
+• Workflow validation with error messages designed for agents, not humans

 • Execution traces for debugging